-Choosing a B2B marketing or PR technology agency can be daunting unless you have a background in one of those fields.
+Choosing a B2B tech PR to aid with your PR Strategy or marketing agency can be daunting unless you have a background in one of those fields.
 Here we give an insider’s guide to the things to look for, based on our experience of being on both sides of the table at meetings.

 1. Relevant experience